ranapat/instancefactory/README.md

 Class(String 'one') != Class(String 'two')

+## Features

+- auto creating and keeping instances by classname
+- auto creating and keeping instances by classname and parameters
+- auto creating and keeping instances by classname, parameters and namespaces *new*
+- setting instances manually that can be reused later
+- runtime clearing of piled up instances for advanced memory management
+- lazy kotlin helpers

 ## Live example

-Easy injection pattern can be seen [here](https://github.com/ranapat/instancefactory/tree/master/app/src/main/java/org/ranapat/instancefactory/example)
+Easy injection pattern can be seen [here](./app/src/main/java/org/ranapat/instancefactory/example)

 ## How to get it